JonathanPugh/x86_64-Disassembler/README.md

 ## Limitations
  * Any instruction or format not listed above is not supported
- * .data segment declarations
+ * .data segment declarations are not supported
- * Any labels other than _start:
+ * Any labels other than _start: are not supported